Kalonzo, Moi & Wanjigi Storm Out of Mudavadi Event As Ruto Attends Convention

 Read: OKA Denies Cracks within Alliance as Principals Retreat to Pick Flagbearer

-Mudavadi is expected to make a declaration on his political move which he has described as “a declaration that would shake the world” — an earthquake.
+Mudavadi is expected to make a declaration on his political move which he has described as an ‘earthquake’ that would shake the world.

 Kalonzo, Moi and Wanjigi had earlier in the day graced a delegates-only event at Bomas where Mudavadi was endorsed to fly the ANC flag in the August polls.
 The delegates also gave the party boss the green light to work with other outfits with a view of winning the next election.